Pureed Food for Babies: A Practical Guide to spoon feeding the right way

 • Boiled egg yolk, mashed (phase 1)

-Best spoons for responsive spoon-feeding
+Best spoons for starting solids with purees

 Spoons for when you feed baby